 To take anything out of a fourth root, I would need four copies of each factor.
 For this denominator's radical, I'll need two more 3's and one more 2.
-So I'll multiply, top and bottom, by the cube root of 3 · 3 · 2 = 18.
+So I'll multiply, top and bottom, by the fourth root of 3 · 3 · 2 = 18.

 You can use the Mathway widget below to practice working with higher-index expressions.
 Try the entered exercise, or type in your own exercise.
 Then click the button to compare your answer to Mathway's.

 (Click "Tap to view steps" to be taken directly to the Mathway site for a paid upgrade.)